Carnatic music: Tala system

 A laghu has five variants (called jaathis) based on the counting pattern.
 Five jaathis times seven tala groups gives thirty-five basic talas, although use of other angas results in a total of 108 talas.

 Improvisation

-Improvisation in raga is the soul of Indian classical music – an essential aspect.
-"Manodharma Sangeetam" or "kalpana Sangeetam" ("music of imagination") as it is known in Carnatic music, embraces several varieties of improvisation.
+Improvisation in raga is an essential aspect of Indian classical music.
+"Manodharma Sangeetam" or "kalpana Sangeetam" ("music of imagination") as it is known in Carnatic music, comprises several varieties of improvisation.

-The main traditional forms of improvisation in Carnatic music consist of the following:
+The main traditional forms of improvisation in Carnatic music are: